scylladb/scylla-cloud-getting-started/docs/java.md

 A Keyspace in ScyllaDB is a collection of tables with attributes which define how data is replicated on nodes.

-On your connection boot, you don't need to provide it but you will use it later and also is able to create when you need.
+You don't need a keyspace on your connection boot, but you'll need it to create a table.

 ```java
 import com.datastax.driver.core.Cluster;